reediculous456/Reediculous-Cogs/web_verifier/README.md

 - `[p]verifyconfig checkuser @User`: Checks global verification status of a specific user (owner version with more details)
 - `[p]verifyconfig incorrectanswers [limit]`: View logged incorrect answers grouped by normalized form with statistics (default limit: 20)
 - `[p]verifyconfig clearincorrectanswers`: Clear all logged incorrect answers (requires confirmation)
+- `[p]verifyconfig settempseed <seed>`: Set the global numeric `temp_member_seed` threshold (default: `100000000`).
+Verified members with a member ID greater than this value will skip the verification question and receive the verification link directly when they run `[p]verify` again, allowing them to re-link their account without answering questions.

 ## Usage